andikrueger/AzureCP/Troubleshoot-AzureCP.md

 Merge-SPLogFile -Path "C:\Temp\AzureCP_logging.log" -Overwrite -Area "AzureCP" -StartTime (Get-Date).AddDays(-1)
 ```

-You may also use [ULSViewer](https://www.microsoft.com/en-us/download/details.aspx?id=44020) to apply the same filter and monitor the logs in real time.
+You may use [ULSViewer](https://www.microsoft.com/en-us/download/details.aspx?id=44020) to apply this filter and monitor the logs in real time.

-### Run Graph queries in Postman
+### Run Microsoft Graph queries in Postman

 You can import the collection below in [Postman](https://www.postman.com/) to replay the queries sent by AzureCP and understand the results it returns: